 Make sure your pruning shears are clean and sharp

 To keep your plant healthy, you need to make clean, straight cuts.
 A pair of high-quality, sharp shears are just the tools for the job.
-Not only do jagged, uneven cuts look less aesthetic, but uneven cuts put the plant at a higher risk for contracting diseases.
-Sharpen your knife or blade and clean it with a bleach and water solution to clean it of any bacteria.
+Not only do jagged, uneven cuts look less aesthetic, but uneven cuts put the plant at a higher risk of contracting diseases.
+Clean your garden knife or blade with a bleach and water solution to get rid of any bacteria.
+Then sharpen it to ensure a clean cut.

 While it may seem like a dramatic change to make, cutting off the top of the dragon tree may be just what it needs.
-As previously mentioned, new shoots will pop out of the remaining stem, making for a fuller plant.
+As previously mentioned, new shoots will pop out of the remaining stem, making for a fuller plant that’s a more manageable height.
 Note that it will take a bit of time to see that new growth, so patience is key.

 How to cut the stem of your dragon tree